 FreeOTP Authenticator is a free and open source authenticator app.
 It works with most popular accounts, including Facebook, Google, and many others.
 You also get support for productivity sites like GitHub.
 It also boasts support for businesses as long as they support TOTP and HOTP.
 That makes it a fairly cheap solution for small businesses.
 It’s not the most popular option for authenticator apps, but it works exceptionally well.
 We didn’t have any real complaints and neither did most Google Play reviewers.

 Google Authenticator is arguably the most popular two-factor authenticator app.
 Google recommends it for all of your Google accounts.
 However, it also works for a variety of other websites.
 Some of the other features include Wear OS support, a dark theme, and offline support.
 This is the one I personally use all the time.
 There’s no specific reason for it because all the apps on this list work just as well.
 It just happened to be the first one I set up.
 In any case, it’s completely free, it’s clean, it works, and it’s widely supported.
+The only pain point is the set up process and it’s not even all that bad.

 Microsoft Authenticator is Google Authenticator’s biggest competitor.
 It’s popular, it works well, and it works for stuff other than Microsoft apps.
 Otherwise, it’s actually a fairly simple app not unlike Google Authenticator.
 You log into a site or an app, it asks for a code, and you open this app to get one.
 We usually recommend Google Authenticator to people who use Google services heavily.
 The same goes for Microsoft.
 Those who use Microsoft heavily will likely be more comfortable with this one than most of the other apps on the list.
 It’s also free with no ads or in-app purchases.